lnttran/C-Course/Binary Tree/Binary Search Tree/README.md

 ## Binary Search Tree
-**Concept:** IN a binary search tree, all item in each left subtree are smaller than the item in the right subtree **Height :** how long the nodes can go down
+**Concept:** In a binary search tree, all item in each left subtree are smaller than the item in the right subtree.

+**Height :** how long the nodes can go down